IBM/aspera-cli/README.md

 Basic usage is displayed by executing:

 ```
-$ acli -h
+$ ascli -h
 ```

 Refer to sections: [Usage](#usage) and [Sample Commands](#commands).

-Not all `acli` features are fully documented here, the user may explore commands on the command line.
+Not all `ascli` features are fully documented here, the user may explore commands on the command line.

 ## Arguments : Commands and options